 Update subnetwork policy

 Review your workflows and determine if changes are needed to the default update subnetwork policy.
-The update structure and container features options can be modified in the subnetwork definition to prevent issues where the supported subnetwork name field may be overloaded for structures and containers.
+The Update Structure Network Containers and Update Domain Network Containers options can be modified in the subnetwork definition to prevent issues where the supported subnetwork name field may be overloaded for structure and domain network containers.
 This can be helpful in situations where there is nested containment.
-If there is a workflow that requires geodatabase eventing to occur for the attribute edits made during the update subnetwork process, the subnetwork definition for the tier can be configured to use eventing for the edit mode for the default version.
+If there is a workflow that requires geodatabase events to occur for the attribute edits made during the update subnetwork process, the subnetwork definition for the tier can be configured to use eventing for the edit mode for the default version.

 Options available to set for update subnetwork policy are as follows:

-- Update Structure Features—Specifies whether the update subnetwork process will update the supported subnetwork name attribute for structure features.
+- Update Structure Network Containers—Specifies whether the update subnetwork process will update the supported subnetwork name attribute for structure network containers.
 This option is checked by default.